-Understanding how time-of-use rates work is a first step towards helping to manage your electricity costs.
-Did you know that with time-of-use rates it’s cheaper to plug in your computer at 9 p.m. than at 9 a.m.?
+Understanding how Time-of-Use (TOU) rates work is a first step towards helping to manage your electricity costs.
+Did you know that with Time-of-Use rates it’s cheaper to plug in your computer at 9 p.m. than at 9 a.m.?
 Or that you’ll pay less for electricity by using your electric lawnmower on the weekend than during the week?
 Shifting your electricity usage to times when electricity is cheaper is one way to lower your electricity costs.

-Off-peak, when demand for electricity is lowest.
-Ontario households and small businesses use the majority of their electricity – nearly two thirds of it – during off-peak hours.
+- Off-peak, when demand for electricity is generally lower.
+Ontario households use most of their electricity – nearly two thirds of it – during off-peak hours.

-On-peak, when demand is highest.
-These are the busiest times of day – generally when people are cooking, starting up their computers and running heaters or air conditioners.
+- On-peak, when demand for electricity is generally higher.
+These are the busier times of day – generally when people are cooking, starting up their personal electronics and running heaters or air conditioners.